Intimacy in a couple and in a couples counselling setting

 About Vince Perri

 Sometimes in life we feel disoriented and troubled, not knowing which way to turn.
-At those times, the gentle support of someone on our side can help bring clarity.
+This is especially true now, with the COVID-19 emergency.
+During these times, the gentle support of someone on our side can help bring clarity.
 Together, we will engage with your deepest worries and explore creative ways of dealing with them.

 Located in London.